TaiPhamD/WOLWebService/README.md

     - Note: Siri Shortcuts won't allow you to connect to a self-signed HTTPS so you should get a real HTTPS cert for free via [LetsEncrypt](https://letsencrypt.org)

 #### Example of Siri shortcut to send WoL payload
-Here is an example of a sirit shortcut:
+Here is an example of a siri shortcut:

 <img width="713" alt="Screenshot 2022-11-28 at 6 46 23 PM" src="https://user-images.githubusercontent.com/10516699/204426683-538dd29b-d032-4128-a9a3-0e8bc9f00de6.png">